 TIP!
 Explore lookalike audiences.
 Because of the high match rates of your custom audience, they tend to make good seed lists for lookalike audiences.
 Just make sure to watch lead quality and CPL.

 When you build highly targeted audiences, you have the ability to make your creatives as specific as possible.
 For example, at Primer, we defined our initial ICP as early-stage startups from Seed to Series B. Then, we built a more specific audience of just decision makers of startups that have been through YCombinator and designed creatives to be as tailored to them as possible - and the results speak for themselves.

 Another example – for an HR software solution, we could build a list of all HR leaders at companies with employees 100+ who were hired in the last 30 days and serve them this bespoke creative.

-When you target your audience natively on ad platforms, the common way to measure results is via last-click conversion via UTM params.
+When you target your audience natively on paid ads platforms, the common way to measure results is via last-click conversion via UTM params.

 But very few B2B purchases are made from one click to an ad.

 When you build a custom audience using multiple data sources, attribution becomes dead simple because you know upfront who will be receiving your ads.
 This means you can measure the percent of leads who converted after being served an ad – whether they clicked on the ad or just viewed it – we call this audience cohort tracking.
 To calculate your conversion rate, simply look at the number of leads who were served your ad and the number of leads who signed up, regardless of last source.